The Role of Diet and Exercise in Improving Mental Health

 Consuming a healthy diet

 A heart-healthy, anti-inflammatory diet has been shown to be associated with improved mental health as well as improved physical function.
 For example, a Mediterranean-style diet typically emphasizes high consumption of fruits, vegetables, legumes, nuts, fish, olive oil and whole grains as well as a low intake of saturated fat.
-“The anti-inflammatory effects of this dietary approach as well as its beneficial effects on the microbiome (gut health) are thought to be among the mechanisms by which physical and mental health benefits are gained,” says Dr. Farrell.

 One recent study evaluated a Mediterranean dietary pattern (MDP) and the relation to clinical depression.
 Individuals in the study did not have a history of depression at baseline.
 After a dietary assessment and follow-up period of 20 years, it was concluded that higher adherence to a Mediterranean-style diet was associated with a significantly lower risk of depression later in life.